 Only a few states have a limited licensing for homeopathic practitioners including Connecticut (for homeopathic MDs only) and Arizona (for homeopathic medical assistants working under an MD).

-There are a few states, Rhode Island, California, Minnesota, Idaho, New Mexico and Louisiana that have passed health freedom legislation that allow for the practice of homeopathy as well as other healing modalities.
+There are a few states, Rhode Island, California, Minnesota, Idaho, New Mexico, Oklahoma, Colorado and Louisiana that have passed health freedom legislation that allow for the practice of homeopathy as well as other healing modalities.
 There are similar efforts underway in many other states.
 Oklahoma law also allows the practice of unlicensed homeopathy.

 Health Freedom Bills

-Passed: California, Idaho, Minnesota, Oklahoma, Rhode Island, Louisiana and New Mexico
+Passed: California, Idaho, Minnesota, Oklahoma, Rhode Island, Louisiana, New Mexico and Colorado

-Introduced: Georgia, Florida, Hawaii, Iowa, Kentucky, New York, North Carolina, Ohio, Washington
+Introduced: Georgia, Florida, Hawaii, Iowa, Kentucky, New York, North Carolina, Ohio, Washington, Maine

-Groups beginning action: Connecticut, Delaware, Indiana, Illinois, Maine, Mississippi, Montana, Nevada, Pennsylvania, Utah
+Groups beginning action: Connecticut, Delaware, Indiana, Illinois, Mississippi, Montana, Nevada, Pennsylvania, Utah

 No Known Active Group: Alaska, Alabama, Arkansas, District of Colombia, Nebraska, North Dakota, Oregon, Tennessee, West Virginia, Wyoming.